emmabritton/gba_nonogram_advance/README.md

 ## Player Usage

-Download gba file from [here](https://github.com/emmabritton/gba_nonogram_advance/releases/latest) and run in an emulator (mGBA recommended)
+Download gba file from [here](https://github.com/emmabritton/gba_nonogram_advance/releases/latest) and run in an emulator (mGBA recommended) or on an actual GBA

+> Save type is FLASH64 / 512Kbit

 ## Dev Usage